Skip to main content

 Research

-The resident will be required to complete a clinical research project during their residency year.
-The project will be a joint effort among the resident, program director, program coordinator, and residency preceptors.
-Residency projects are identified early in the residency year and continued longitudinally with final manuscript required prior to residency graduation.
-Residents will present their research project at a poster session at an annual pharmacy meeting.
+The resident will complete a clinical research project during the residency year.
+The project will be a joint effort among the resident, program leadership, and residency preceptors.
+Selection of a project is based upon the resident’s interests and available project ideas.
+Projects will be identified early in the residency year and continued longitudinally with final manuscript submission required prior to graduation.
+Residents will present their research project at a poster session and as a platform presentation in the spring.
+The Residency Research Committee will be available to help guide the process.

 How to Apply